felnne/ma-ansible-laptops/README.md

 ## Aim

-A standalone, demonstration of the using Ansible to provision a single Windows laptop.
+A standalone demonstration of using Ansible to provision a Windows laptop for use in MapAction.

-Created for @felnne to verify Ansible approach will work and what is needed in terms of pre-provisioning configuration.
+Created by @felnne to check Ansible is a viable option for provisioning and what is needed in terms of pre-provisioning configuration.

 Intended to implement parts of the minimal workflow needed to provision a MapAction laptop as set out in [Confluence](https://mapaction.atlassian.net/wiki/spaces/missions/pages/18013814785/2026-Global-Server-Status-and-Laptop-Provisioning-Current-Status-Milestones#Milestones)